Creativity in primary science: to infinity and beyond

 However, it’s important to recognise that this kind of learning shouldn’t be confined to the classroom; if your child has shown a particular interest in a subject, then encourage them to deepen their knowledge and explore their creativity at home, too.
 A task as simple as letting your child create a spaceship out of the Fairy Liquid bottle is enough to let their imagination run wild.

 It’s important for children to truly understand the purpose of science from an early age and how it links to real scenarios.
 It’s not just about planting seeds and making foaming volcanoes.
 It’s about building a rocket, and learning how gravity works on Earth, or conducting an experiment around food in space, using the actual nutritional and calorific content from the food used at the International Space Station (ISS).

-In 2015 Tim Peake will become the first British European Space Agency astronaut to travel to the ISS, where he will conduct various scientific experiments.
-There are a number of educational projects running in conjunction with Tim’s mission, including The Astro Science Challenge, a six-week interactive science project for children, exploring various topics including astronomy, space weather, coding and human spaceflight.
+In 2015 Tim Peake became the first British European Space Agency astronaut to travel to the ISS, where he conducted various scientific experiments.
+A number of educational projects ran in conjunction with Tim’s mission, including The Astro Science Challenge, a six-week interactive science project for children, exploring various topics including astronomy, space weather, coding and human spaceflight.
 Getting children involved in activities like this will capture their imaginations, allowing them to immerse themselves in an interactive story world, while understanding how each mission relates to real science, and, ultimately, real life.
 It’s also a good opportunity for you and your child to spend some time together and enjoy a project, which will also benefit them educationally.